2025 - All Construction Projects

 Description of work: Road work includes milling and resurfacing along WIS 28.
 All pedestrian curb ramps from County NN (Lake Street) to Wisconsin Street in Cascade and from Depot Street to Lawson Street in Waldo will be reconstructed.
 Removing deteriorated culverts near School Drive, the Cascade Fire Department, and between County E and Timberview Road and replacing with appropriately sized culverts at appropriate elevations for drainage improvements.
 Various other culverts will be cleaned and/or riprap restored.
 Guardrail along the project limits will be removed and replaced.
 Spot improvement to replace curb and gutter is also being constructed.
 Bridge work includes removing the deteriorated bridge over the North Branch of the Milwaukee River in the village of Cascade with a new, appropriately sized bridge.
 The new bridge will feature sidewalks and decorative railing.
 The roadway approaches to the bridge and adjacent sidewalks and driveways will be reconstructed to match the new bridge.

-Traffic impacts: WIS 28 is CLOSED AND DETOURED starting Tuesday, April 29, 20205.
+Traffic impacts: WIS 28 is CLOSED AND DETOURED.
 There will be hard closure at the bridge in the village of Cascade.
 Traffic will follow a detour during the bridge construction.

 • Motorists will be directed to use County A and WIS 57 during bridge replacement.